PocketRelay/Server/docs/API.md

-# API is not currently stable and may change.
+# API Documentation

-This documentation is not yet complete and is expected to change
+This file contains the API documentation for the Pocket Relay HTTP server

 # Markers
 These markers describe certain information about a specific API or route.
 When